connexcs/docs/customer.md

 <h1>Customer Management</h1>

-In Connex, you can create your own Customer and assign them credit, status, channel, last call, ASR, ACD, PDD and CPS to them.
+In Connex, you can create your own <b>Customer</b> and assign them <b>credit, status, channel, last call, ASR, ACD, PDD and CPS</b> to them.
-Managing customers is quite easy with Connex.
-Follow the procedures given in this tutorial, to learn how to manage customers, efficiently.
+Managing customers is quite easy with <b>Connex.</b> Follow the procedures given in this tutorial, to learn how to manage customers, efficiently.

-On the Dashboard, click on the tab, highlighted in centre of page, to go to the Customer or you can also click on the Management from the left pane and select “Customer”.
+On the Dashboard, click on the tab, highlighted in centre of page, to go to the <b>Customer</b> or you can also click on the <b><i>Management</i></b> from the left pane and select <b>“Customer”.</b>

 <img src="https://raw.githubusercontent.com/digipigeon/connexcs-user-docs/master/img/customer-dashboard-new.png" alt="Add-Customer"/>